JacobM184/EfficientNet-for-Gun-detection/README.md

 The results and evaluation for each model are outlined below:

+*Note: Concerning the confusion matrix - we only have 99 gun images in the validation set*
 ### B0 with AveragePool (5x5 kernel)

 ### B0 with MaxPool